 For my cheesecake batter, I use a lighter batter than most–no flour is added.
 I like my cheesecake to be light and airy and not dense.
 Especially when paired with a cake, a lighter cheesecake is preferred in my opinion.

-Step Two: Layer the carrot cake and cheesecake together in springform pan.
+Step Two: Layer the carrot cake and cheesecake.

 Spoon half the cheesecake batter over the carrot cake batter, dolloping evenly around the pan.
 Repeat layers.